alexhkurz/BlocklyPrisonersDilemma/README.md

 ## To deploy at Chapman

 If you are outside of Chapman start the Chapman VPN.
 On my system it is called BIG-IP Edge Client.
+In a terminal, `cd` into your local copy of this repo.
+Then run

 ```
 ssh username@students.chapman.edu